 Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions, other events, and circumstances from non-owner sources.
 Comprehensive income (loss) consists of net income (loss) and other comprehensive income (loss), which includes certain changes in equity that are excluded from net income (loss).
 Specifically, cumulative foreign currency translation and unrealized gains and (losses) on investments are included in accumulated other comprehensive income (loss).
 Comprehensive loss has been disclosed in the accompanying consolidated statements of stockholders' (deficit) equity.

-Accumulated other comprehensive income consists of the following:
+Accumulated other comprehensive income consists entirely of cumulative foreign translation adjustments as of December 31, 2010 and 2011.